Lyra-Engine/Lyra-Engine/README.md

 follows C++ interface, it would require extra work to transform the descriptor into C ABI form.
 Given that **Lyra Engine** is a small project that users would often compile the project as a whole, this wouldn't be a big issue.

-## Dependencies

-**Lyra Engine** is a CMake-based project.
-While CMake provides a comprehensive build system, it does not provide a mature package repository.
-Therefore, I resort to **vcpkg** for help.
-For well-known dependencies used in this projects, e.g. glfw, the build system will first search for existing installation from **vcpkg**.
-However, as a fallback, **Lyra Engine** will use CMake's FetchContent mechanism to build external packages as project dependency.

-Majority of the dependencies are built in the way described above.
-However, there are a number of dependencies would soly rely on **vcpkg**.
-This includes **usd**, **shader-slang**, etc. These dependencies are large and slow to build (and would often fail to build on various development environment).
-Users would need to manually install them using **vcpkg**.

 ## Graphics API